neomaxzero/blog/src/posts/2020/dev-performance-culture-seed-stage.md

 Having a measuring tool it's essential to start with performance improvements and if you want to make it to be more than a one-time thing it doesn't end there.
 Culture is a bold word and brings with it a lot more than a measuring tool.

 We know how information is so valuable to pretty much everything.
-Performance is not the exception and having a data to help you in your decisions will be the base when answering these other two questions:
+Performance is not the exception and having data to help your team in your decisions will be the base when answering these other two questions:

 - How do we make people care about performance?
 - What do we do when we are not as fast as we want it to be?